Doubly Regularized Entropic Wasserstein Barycenters: Approximating the Wasserstein barycenter

 \section{Approximating the Wasserstein barycenter}

-In this section, we study the difference between $(\lambda,\tau)$-barycenters and the $(0,0)$-barycenter; showing in passing a result for the Sinkhorn divergence barycenter.
-Our goal is to show that the double regularization is not just a convenient trick to get nice properties: the resulting object in fact preserves the geometric naturality of unregularized barycenters when $\tau=\lambda/2$ (at least better so than when $\tau=0$, $\lambda=0$ or $\tau=\lambda$).
+In this section, we study the approximation error, that is the difference between $(\lambda,\tau)$-barycenters and the $(0,0)$-barycenter.
+We also prove approximation error bounds for the Sinkhorn divergence barycenter as well.
+Our goal is to show that the double regularization is not just a convenient trick to obtain nice properties for $\mu^*_{\lambda,\tau}$, since it also helps approximating $\mu^*_{0,0}$ better when $\lambda\to 0$, in particular when $\tau\sim \nicefrac{\lambda}{2}$.
 We mention however that we do not specially advocate choosing a small $\lambda$ in practice, as the other desirable properties of $(\lambda,\nicefrac{\lambda}2)$-barycenters degrade very quickly as $\lambda$ decreases (see~\cite{chizat2020faster} for an analysis of the trade-offs in choosing $\lambda$ in a similar context).